sungsoo/sungsoo.github.io/_posts/2015-07-29-the-landscape-of-big-data-curation.md

 Instead of a human with some tools for transformation, it's an automatic system with a console that lets you decide what you want to do next (e.g. ingest a new data source).
-One of the other really cool aspects of [Tamr](http://www.tamr.com/)is that as it works through the ingestion of source data, and does schema integration, it gets better and better at learning to ingest and map sources to the global schema.
+One of the other really cool aspects of [Tamr](http://www.tamr.com/) is that as it works through the ingestion of source data, and does schema integration, it gets better and better at learning to ingest and map sources to the global schema.